Skip to content

 Based on the “Silence Brand” Meme, What Not to Do in Marketing?

-3. Don’t engage in other social conversations to clearly expose your product.
+2. Don’t engage in other social conversations to clearly expose your product.
 Most people are not on social media to consume but to interact socially.

-7. Be careful with political opinions.
+11. Be careful with political opinions.
 You may lose half of your consumers.

 Learning From the Blunders

-If you look for it, you will find countless social media fails by companies.
+If you look for it, you will find countless social media failures by companies.
 Your brand might have made similar mistakes in the past.
 The key is to learn from the blunders.
 After all, brands need to change with time to survive.

 So, not making the same mistakes is not enough.
 You also have to gain something from what went wrong.
 And when you get the lessons right, make sure you remember them.
 If you do that, your brand can steer away from the “silence brand” putdowns.